-We organize our empirical analysis around a geo-referenced, annual panel dividing Africa into equally-sized grid cells of $.5 \times .5$ decimal degrees (corresponding to 55×55 km around the equator).7 Relying on cells rather than on administrative boundaries may attenuate endogeneity concerns, and yields the further advantage that cells can be matched exactly to the spatial unit of the weather data, which is our main source of variation across time.8 The unit of observation in most of our analysis is cell \times year.
+We organize our empirical analysis around a geo-referenced, annual panel dividing Africa into equally-sized grid cells of $.5 \times .5$ decimal degrees (corresponding to 55×55 km around the equator).7 Relying on cells rather than on administrative boundaries may attenuate endogeneity concerns, and yields the further advantage that cells can be matched exactly to the spatial unit of the weather data, which is our main source of variation across time.8 Since the prolonged droughts of the 1970s and 1980s in the Sahel, precipitation levels have recovered and there is little to no evidence suggesting a large-scale desertification of the region (Higginbottom and Symeonakis, 2014; Giannini, 2015; Sheen et al., 2017).
+In fact, some of the main climate security threats in the Sahel have been centered around climate variability rather than level changes in temperature and precipitation.9 Our cell-level analysis therefore appears suitable to capture local year-to-year variability in local temperature.
+The unit of observation in most of our analysis is cell \times year.